intel/CPU-Manager-for-Kubernetes/docs/cli.md

 should be restarted to load new  Additionally certificate is stored in the `cmk-webhook-config` MutatingWebhookConfiguration object and in such scenario, it needs to be updated as well.
+- Including the flag _excl-non-isolcpus_ will create an extra pool in which the cores are isolated from other user pods in the cluster but are not governed by isolcpus.
+Excluding it will configure CMK normally, with only the _infra_, _shared_, and _exclusive_ pools.

 **Args:**